Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 #### Admin

 The admin needs to sign in and updated the trusted partner list as only users from these partners are allowed to onboard as guest accounts.
-The list can containa DID or a domain name.
+The list can contain a DID or a domain name.
 The DID is the issuers DID of the VerifiedEmployee credential and the domain name is matched against the linked domain in the VerifiedEmployee presented.

 ![Truster Partner List screen](ReadmeFiles/TrustedPartnerList.png)